kyverno/kyverno-envoy-plugin/website/docs/reference/commands/kyverno-envoy-plugin_serve_http_authz-server.md

       --control-plane-max-dial-interval duration   Duration to wait before stopping attempts of sending a policy to a client (default 8s)
       --control-plane-reconnect-wait duration      Duration to wait before retrying connecting to the control plane (default 3s)
       --external-policy-source stringArray         External policy sources
-      --grpc-address string                        Address to listen on (default ":9081") --grpc-network string                        Network to listen on (default "tcp") --health-check-interval duration             Interval for sending health checks (default 30s) -h, --help                                       help for authz-server
+      --health-check-interval duration             Interval for sending health checks (default 30s) -h, --help                                       help for authz-server
       --http-auth-server-address string            Address to serve the http authorization server on (default ":9083")